olliuhlbeck/sky-listings/README.md

 # Sky Listings - Full stack project

-A real estate React app that allows users to browse, search, and list properties.
-Features secure user authentication and a fully responsive design.
+A real estate React application that allows users to browse, search, and list properties.
+The application features secure user authentication and a responsive design.
 Aiming for a clean, intuitive UI built with React, TypeScript, and TailwindCSS.

 ### Screenshots